zander1268/Recommendation-Systems/README.md

 Secondly,  our model does not handle indiscriminate reviewers - or reviewers who rate all products the same.
 This means that our model does not capture their preferences well.
 We suggest a separate survey be sent to these buyers post-purchase in an effort to determine their preferences.
 We could then find a way to incorporate these preferences in a future model.

+Third, our model does not address the cold start problem.
+Our model needs prior reviews from u sers in order to offer recommendations.
+Next steps would be to add a content-based approad to address this problem.

 ## Conclusion

+The Amazon marketing team can implement our recommendation tools quickly and with ease in order to offer more individualized recommendations for users.
+This will increase user engagement and user purchases.
+Our model can also be used to market certain types of products that may be popular seasonally, such as sending out individualized Skin Care recommendations in the winter time/dry season, or Fragrance recommendations around gift-giving occassions such as Valentine's Day.

 ## Repository Structure
 ```